Centre for Forensic Neuroscience

 Methodology

-Criteria-Based Statement Analysis is a structured forensic method used to examine written or transcribed statements.
+Criteria-Based Content Analysis (CBCA) is a structured forensic method used to examine written or transcribed statements.
 Rather than relying on intuition or behavioural cues, it applies a systematic set of empirically derived criteria to the content of what a person has said or written.

 The analysis considers several key dimensions of the statement, including: